Boraz/WRTG_3035_WT/README.md

 Removing orders finished

-TODO correct menu options in firebase.
+TODO chech if the menu has changed for 2016-2017 year